StIvesTabletop/stivestabletop.github.io/_posts/2024-01-10-sixtyninth-session.md

 ![Flamecraft](/images/posts/2024_01_10/Flamecraft02.jpg "Flamecraft"){:class="img_post"}

 The game starts with a limited number of shops, but more appear as the shops fill up with dragons.
 Fancy dragons are either end game scoring or they can be turned in during a players turn once the criteria is met to gain reputation.
 The game ends when either the enchantment or dragon piles run out.
-It was a fun game where everybody was learning the rules (as it was new to Rich who brought it), its simple, but has enough strategy and ways to earn reputation to give you several options on what to do next.
+It was a fun game where everybody was learning the rules (as it was new to Rich W. who brought it), its simple, but has enough strategy and ways to earn reputation to give you several options on what to do next.

 ![Mission: Red Planet](/images/posts/2024_01_10/MissionRedPlanet01.jpg "Mission: Red Planet"){:class="img_post"}